What’s the one thing you can do to make your dog live longer or be healthier?

 Along with herbs, there are several different foods that you can give your dog to both prevent and get rid of worms.
 Remember that a healthy gut is unattractive to worms, so a raw food diet is a really good start in preventing worms.

 - Fermented vegetables.
-Fermented veggies like sauerkraut, kimchi or carrots help build your dog’s digestive system, giving it the ability to fight those pests.
-Start slowly with fermented veggies.
+Sauerkraut, kimchi or carrots are good choices.
 Work up to 1 to 3 tsp per day per 20 lbs of body weight with his food.

 - Pumpkin seeds.
 These are one of the safest and most effective ways to treat worms.
 Just grind up the seeds and give ¼ tsp per 10 lbs of your dog’s weight in his food.